rnov/tx-parser/readme.md

   logging, metrics, tests, etc. are not implemented or greatly simplified.
 - `subscribe` is a PUT request because it's idempotent and can return `200` regardless of the address being already subscribed or not, that way we avoid complex logic of returning different status codes that would require a POST request.
-    No a fan of this approach but it's a tradeoff for simplicity.
+    Not a fan of this approach, but it's a tradeoff for simplicity.
 - Left some comments in the code to explain some decisions and possible improvements.